Europe and the Middle East in Transition

 Learn about the effects of the Arab Spring uprisings from a global perspective while living in the medieval city of Marburg, Germany, home of the Center for Near and Middle East Studies.
 The summer university will approach issues stemming from the recent revolutions from the angle of political sciences, sociology, and history as well as cultural and regional sciences.
-This summer program combines German language study at all levels with courses (taught in either English or German) in politics, economics, literature, or cultural studies for a total of 9 ECTS credits (5 – 6 US credits).
+This summer program combines German language study at all levels with courses (taught in either English or German) in politics, economics, or cultural studies for a total of 9 ECTS credits (5 – 6 US credits).

-Language of Instruction: English; German
+Language of Instruction: English; 1 seminar will be offered in German

 ISEP-Direct Summer for all ISEP member students

-The program fee covers 36 classroom hours of instruction (3 ECTS points) in German as a Foreign Language at the following three levels:
+The program fee covers 45 classroom hours of instruction (3 ECTS points) in German as a Foreign Language at the following three levels:

 • Basic Level (for beginners with little or no previous knowledge of German)

 • Intermediate Level (for students with a solid background in German)

 • Advanced Level (for students with very good knowledge of German)

 The Basic program covered by the program fee consists of the German language module + one seminar module of the following four: